-Doctors, dentists, nurses and other health providers such as physiotherapists and optometrists provide essential professional services that we all rely upon at one time or another in our lives.
-When there is a failure in the care provided by a health professional, the consequences are often devastating to not only the person injured, but also their family.
+Doctors, dentists, nurses, physiotherapists, optometrists and all other healthcare professionals provide an essential service that we rely upon at one time or another in our lives.
+When there is a failure in the standard of care provided by the healthcare professional, the consequences are often devastating to not only the person who suffers as a result of same, but also their family.

-When suing a doctor, a hospital or another health provider there are matters of professional reputation at stake and these cases will be usually defended more vigorously than say a motor accident or a public liability claim.
+When suing a doctor, a hospital or other medical professional, there are matters of professional reputation at stake and often the interests of a medical professional indemnity insurance company meaning that most medical negligence cases will usually be defended more vigorously than say a motor accident or a public liability claim.

 Our caring team of dedicated medical negligence lawyers are both skilled lawyers and knowledgeable about medicine and health services.
-We know that being injured as a result of the failure of a trusted health professional can be a distressing and almost overwhelming experience.
-We are here to help you through this difficult time and will work to achieve justice and fair compensation on your behalf.
+We know that being injured as a result of the failure of a trusted healthcare professional can be a distressing and sometimes overwhelming experience.
+We are here to help you through this difficult time and will work with you to achieve a just and fair outcome on your behalf.

 ARE YOU ELIGIBLE